 Policy on Discipline of a Member (PDF, adopted July 26, 2019)

-- A 28-member board of directors determines WBCA policy, provides guidelines for the entire program sponsored by the WBCA, and employs an executive director and staff to administer the programs of the WBCA.
+- A 31-member board of directors determines WBCA policy, provides guidelines for the entire program sponsored by the WBCA, and employs an executive director and staff to administer the programs of the WBCA.
 It is composed of member coaches elected by their peers from each of the six membership divisions, athletic administrators supportive of women’s basketball, and professionals from the public sector who lend their expertise in areas such as finance and law.
 The board meets in person twice annually – once during the summer and once in conjunction with the WBCA Convention.

-- A seven-member executive committee composed of the association’s officers and three at-large members of the board of directors acts with the full authority of the full board between board meetings.
+- An eight-member executive committee composed of the association’s officers and three at-large members of the board of directors acts with the full authority of the full board between board meetings.
 The executive committee reviews, amends and presents to the full board the proposed annual operating budget prepared by the executive director, and also annually evaluates on behalf of the board the performance of the executive director.

 - An 18-member assistant coaches committee composed of three assistant coaches from each of the six membership divisions provides input into association matters from an assistant coach’s perspective, helps plan programming for assistant coaches at the annual WBCA Convention, and selects from those individuals nominated each year the six WBCA Assistant Coaches of the Year.

-- Conference captains in NCAA Divisions I, II and III serve as conduits by which the WBCA distributes information to and solicits feedback from member coaches in those respective divisions on a variety of issues from playing rules to NCAA legislative proposals to WBCA initiatives.
+- Conference captains in NCAA Divisions I, III and NAIA serve as conduits by which the WBCA distributes information to and solicits feedback from member coaches in those respective divisions on a variety of issues from playing rules to NCAA legislative proposals to WBCA initiatives.
 One head coach in each conference in each division is selected by their conference office or peers to serve in this capacity.

 - Working groups composed of board members and non-board members study matters of importance to the association, such as professional development, playing rules and officiating, recruiting, youth development, etc., and recommend policies and positions to the board of directors.